Consider the matrix:

 There are two ways to enter a matrix in your calculator.

-Matrix & Vector > Create > Matrix
+Matrix & Vector > Create > Matrix.
+Choose the proper dimensions

 (here, Number of rows = 2 and Number of columns = 2), and press